-- Inventory management: Make sure the solution you use has features for ingredient-level tracking so your stock counts stay accurate after each customer order is fulfilled.
+- Inventory management: Make sure the solution you use has features for ingredient-level tracking so that your stock counts stay accurate after each customer order is fulfilled.

-- Customer management tools: Almost all POS systems have a customer directory feature, but otherwise they vary greatly in what loyalty, marketing, and customer feedback features are included.
+- Customer management tools: Almost all POS systems have a customer directory feature, but otherwise, they vary greatly in what loyalty, marketing, and customer feedback features are included.

 - Ecommerce functions: Some POS solutions have features for creating a website or setting up online orders.

-Lightspeed is a popular and highly-rated POS solution for small businesses.
+For many juice bar startups, we recommend using Lightspeed.
 It offers an easy-to-use cloud-based POS system that operates on iPads and has features like real-time inventory management, menu customization, sales reporting, and integrated payment processing with an offline mode.
 Visit Lightspeed for a free trial.

-6. Purchase Juicing Equipment
+Step 6: Purchase Juicing Equipment